EvaZ7/webtypography/README.md

 ## Contents 📑

-- _About this project_ What is it all?
+- _About this project_ What is it all about?
 - _Analysing the movie_ Colors, themes and feelings
 - _Translating sound_ How to make sounds visual
 - _Tygography_ Choices and more